AdobeDocs/commerce-frontend-core/src/pages/javascript/init.md

 For better control when scripts are executed, use a declarative syntax rather than an imperative syntax.
 When using imperative syntax, the ability to leverage existing JS classes is lost and can block the rendering of the page.

-## Calling JS components requiring initialization in JS files
+## Calling components that require initialization

 To call a widget with JS code, use a notation similar to the ([accordion](jquery-widgets/accordion.md) widget.
 It is initialized on the `[data-role=example]` element as below):